What is Legionella?

 The incidence rate for England and Wales over the 3 year period (from 2010 to 2012) was 5.33 cases per million population (pmp).
 The peak incidence was in the areas covered by the East Midlands PHE Centre (7.72 pmp), the West Midlands (6.54 pmp) and Avon, Gloucestershire and Wiltshire PHE Centre (6.23 pmp).

-Under the Health and Safety at Work Act 1974, COSHH regulations and Management of Health and Safety at Work Regulations, all employers have a legal duty to ensure the safety of the people who use the premises, and this includes protecting against the risk of Legionellosis.
+Under the Health and Safety at Work Act 1974, Control of Substances Hazardous to Health Regulations (COSHH) and Management of Health and Safety at Work Regulations, all employers have a legal duty to ensure the safety of the people who use the premises, and this includes protecting against the risk of Legionellosis.

-What is Legionella? – What types of organisation need to know?
+What is Legionella? – What kind of organisation need to know about it?

 As employers, you have a moral and legal duty to protect employees and members of the public.
 Training all levels of staff will help raise awareness and protect them from potential contamination.